muntasirhsn/muntasirhsn.github.io/index.md

-### Deploying ML Models via FastAPI and Docker Containerisation
+### Deploying ML Models with FastAPI and Docker Containerisation

 Training a machine learning model is just the first step; deploying it for real-world use is equally important.
 To make a trained model accessible, I deployed it as an API using FastAPI and containerised the entire application using Docker.
 This process ensures cross-environment compatibility, allowing the model to be reliably consumed in various production setups.
 A demo of the deployed model is available below.
 Disclaimer: A publicly available [heart disease data](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data) was utilised for training the model.